DArcMattr/presos/ocwp-201407-design.md

 We're going to look at the Naked Theme, hosted at
 <http://naked-wordpress.bckmn.com/>.
 It's made for people to study and learn
 from.

 ---

 # What's needed for a theme?

-At the bare minimum: `style.css` and `index.php`
+At the bare minimum: `style.css` and `index.php` files

-The `style.css` file has a special header section that announces the name of the theme, the author, and other details
+The `style.css` file has a special header section that announces the name of the theme, the author, and other details.
+While this section is commented out, it still has power, and are the starting of a theme.

 From Naked Theme: